 WiFi Protected Setup (WPS) allows you to quickly set up a WiFi network with strong security, without having to configure security settings manually.
 Select one of the WPS methods and follow the instructions to establish a WPS connection.
 Your WiFi devices must support WPS to use this feature.
 We recommend using Push Button Configuration (PBC) if your WiFi device supports it.
-See Section 9.11.8.1 on page 209 for more information about WPS.
+See

-Note: The Zyxel Device applies the security settings of the main SSID (SSID1) profile to the WPS WiFi connection (see Section 9.2.2 on page 188).
+Note: The Zyxel Device applies the security settings of the main SSID (SSID1) profile to the WPS wireless connection (see Section 9.2.2 on page 247).
+Some models support more than one SSID profile, check the supported number on the Network Setting > Wireless > General screen.